MattsonThieme/dl-containers/Singularity/README.md

 ## Building custom containers

 To build a custom container, begin by editing `template.singularity`.
-In this file, are sections which define the container to be built.
+This file contains sections which define the container to be built:

 ```
 %post